dapenghao/B_LUAD/README.md

 https://www.dropbox.com/s/duliy7xawf0e351/Bcell.rds?dl=0

 The Seurat object contains the count matrices, cell metadata and UMAP clustering results.
+Normalized data matrix is removed for the sake of file size.
+Please run the seurate function NormalizeData() before using it.

 ## Data visualization